EricRobertCampbell/obsidian_vaults/Evaluating a Modification to Your System.md

     return z
 ```

 ```python
 analyze(ind_asdaq, ind_byse)
 ```
     -6.353995237966593

 This result is both practically and statistically significant.
-Thus, we decide to switch our system to use BYSE, alhough we recognize that there's a 5% chance that we are doing the wrong thing.
+Thus, we decide to switch our system to use BYSE, although we recognize that there's a 5% chance that we are doing the wrong thing.